 - The files were copied, restart Retropie to refresh the list

-You can also use SCP to transfer files from your computer to RetroPie
+You can also use SFTP to transfer files from your computer to RetroPie.
+It’s like an FTP server, but encrypted and done with SSH, so there is nothing to configure.

-I already made a post about this, so if you need help about transferring files to your Raspberry Pi, I recommend to check this post
+I already made a post about this, so if you need help about transferring files to your Raspberry Pi, I recommend checking this post.

 After going through all these steps, you will now be able to play your favorite game 🙂